HyDE-Project/hyde-site/src/content/docs/en/help/faq.md

 <details>
 <summary>〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️</summary>

-If your thumnails are not loading, try to rebuild your wallpaper cache.
+If your thumbnails are not loading, try to rebuild your wallpaper cache.

 `swwwallcache.sh`